-An independent software vendor (ISV) is also known as a software publisher and these professionals have become one of the primary groups in the IT industry, creating and distributing new technologies and solutions.
+Independent Software Vendors are also known as Software Publishers.
+ISVs have become one of the primary groups in the IT industry by creating, distributing and pushing new technologies and solutions.

 ISV-built software applications can run on some or all backend platforms, like Windows, Linux or Apple and range from basic utility applications to enterprise-class business solutions including CRM and other automation tools.
-Many ISVs specialise in building applications for a specific niche or business vertical, this is in contrast to in-house software or custom software, which is designed or adapted for a single, specific third party.
+Many ISVs specialise in building applications for a specific niche or business vertical.
+This is in contrast to in-house software or custom software, which is designed for in-house use or adapted for a single, specific third party.

-Recently independent software makers are also moving to provide software that runs on virtual machines and appliances, and moving toward cloud delivery as cloud computing becomes more pervasive.
+Recently Independent Software Vendors have also been moving to provide software that runs on virtual machines and appliances, and moving toward cloud delivery as cloud computing becomes more pervasive.
 In the cloud world, an ISV will typically offer its product on a software as a service basis and may sell through a public cloud or cloud marketplace such as Amazon Web Services (AWS), Microsoft Azure and Salesforce AppExchange.

 ISVs come in all shapes and sizes—from student startups to established solution providers.
 If you develop, market and sell your own software or applications, especially in the B2B space then you are an ISV.